 High blood pressure is essentially what happens when your heart is working harder than it should be to pump blood around your body.
 Your blood travels through arteries and veins, and the whole system works by your heart contracting and pushing the blood out, with enough pressure to circulate your whole body.
 When your heart is beating too hard, or your arteries or veins are blocking, this pressure goes up.
 That’s the general idea anyway.

 Having high blood pressure can occur for a vast number of reasons.
-One of the biggest is, sadly, that it is just a part of getting older.
+Sadly, one of the biggest is that it is just a part of getting older.
 As we age, typically, our health deteriorates.
-That means our hearts have to work harder to keep up, which increases blood pressure.
-Different things can contribute to it too though, like high levels of fat and cholesterol, even sodium, so diet plays a big part.
-Exercise does too, as your cardiovascular health is a big part of what keeps things running smoothly with your heart and blood systems.
+That means our hearts must work harder to keep up, increasing blood pressure.
+Different things can contribute to it, too, though, like high levels of fat and cholesterol, even sodium, so diet plays a big part.
+Exercise does, too, as your cardiovascular health is a big part of what keeps things running smoothly with your heart and blood systems.

 High blood pressure or hypertension can be a severe issue if it gets too bad.
-It can have a dramatic impact on your risk of a cardiac episode like a heart attack or a stroke, and make daily life, in general, a lot harder than it needs to be.
+It can dramatically impact your risk of a cardiac episode like a heart attack or a stroke, and make daily life, in general, a lot harder than it needs to be.
 The worse it is, the easier it is to worsen too.
-Taking action at an early stage is the best thing that you can do, and drugs to treat it are essential where needed.
+Taking action early is the best thing you can do, and drugs to treat it are essential where needed.

 So, where does exercising come into play?
-Exercise helps to lower your blood pressure without the use of drugs, or so studies suggest.
-(DO NOT STOP TAKING YOUR MEDICATION AND START EXERCISING) When you exercise, you are strengthening the heart muscle tissue to be able to work more efficiently.
+Exercise helps lower your blood pressure without using drugs, or so studies suggest.
+(Do not stop taking your medication and swap it with exercise).
+When you exercise, you are strengthening the heart muscle tissue to be able to work more efficiently.
 That’s the case with all exercise.
 Your heart is stronger from doing it and can pump blood more powerfully.
-As a result, there’s less need for a higher pressure to get the blood circulated, and as such, the pressure is reduced.
+As a result, there’s less need for a higher pressure to get the blood circulated, reducing the pressure.

 That’s basically everything that you need to know.
 Exercise has a dramatic link to blood pressure, and it’s always a great thing to start doing.
-Don’t run before you can walk, and take things easy if you’re just starting.
-It is ALWAYS a good idea to talk to your doctor before you make any dramatic changes to your lifestyle.
+Don’t run before you can walk; take things easy if you’re just starting.
+It is always a good idea to talk to your doctor before you make any dramatic changes to your lifestyle.
 See what they have to say to make sure you’re being as healthy as you can be without putting yourself at risk.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.